Solar inverter: Three-phase

 Alternating current (green) repeatedly passes through zero voltage, during which time the energy from the panel must be stored or lost.
 Three-phase power (blue) remains positive throughout its cycle and thus requires little or no storage.

 In comparison to normal household current on two wires, current on the delivery side of the power grid uses three wires and phases.
 At any given instant, the sum of those three is always positive (or negative).
-So while any given wire in a three-phase system undergoes zero-crossing events in exactly the same fashion as household current, the system as a whole does not, it simply fluctuates between the maximum and a slightly lower value.
+So while any given wire in a three-phase system undergoes zero-crossing events in exactly the same fashion as household current, the system as a whole does not; it simply fluctuates between the maximum and a slightly lower value.

 A microinverter designed specifically for three-phase supply can eliminate much of the required storage by simply selecting which wire is closest to its own operating voltage at any given instant.
 A simple system could simply select the wire that is closest to the maximum voltage, switching to the next line when that begins to approach the maximum.
 In this case, the system only has to store the amount of energy from the peak to the minimum of the cycle as a whole, which is much smaller both in voltage difference and time.

 This can be improved further by selecting the wire that is closest to its own DC voltage at any given instant, instead of switching from one to the other purely on a timer.
-At any given instant two of the three wires will have a positive (or negative) voltage and using the one closer to the DC side will take advantage of slight efficiency improvements in the conversion hardware.
+At any given instant, two of the three wires will have a positive (or negative) voltage and using the one closer to the DC side will take advantage of slight efficiency improvements in the conversion hardware.

-The reduction, or outright elimination, of energy storage requirements, simplifies the device and eliminates the one component that is expected to define its lifetime.
+The reduction, or outright elimination, of energy storage requirements simplifies the device and eliminates the one component that is expected to define its lifetime.
 Instead of a decade, a three-phase microinverter could be built to last for the lifetime of the panel.
 Such a device would also be less expensive and less complex, although at the cost of requiring each inverter to connect to all three lines, which possibly leads to more wiring.

 Disadvantages

 The primary disadvantage of the three-phase inverter concept is that only sites with three-phase power can take advantage of these systems.
 Three-phase is easily available at utility-scale and commercial sites, and it was to these markets that the systems were aimed.
 However, the main advantages of the microinverter concept involve issues of shading and panel orientation, and in the case of large systems, these are easily addressed by simply moving the panels around.
-The benefits of the three-phase micro are very limited compared to the residential case with limited space to work in.
+The benefits of the three-phase micro are very limited compared to the residential case, with limited space to work in.

 As of 2014, observers believed that three-phase micros had not yet managed to reach the price point where their advantages appeared worthwhile.
-Moreover, the wiring costs for three-phase microinverters is expected to be higher.
+Moreover, the wiring costs for three-phase microinverters are expected to be higher.